Capillary/api-documentation/source/includes/_events.md

 `http://{Cluster URL}/v2/events/disable`

 ### Request Body Parameters

 Parameter | Type | Description
 --------- | ---- | -----------
+webHookId | string | Unique id of the Webhook account.
+You can see Webhook id in `x-cap-hydra-request-id` in Webhook data push API

 ## Get Org Events